Under superannuation law, if you die the Trustee must pay your super to your dependants or your estate.

 Making a nomination

-To nominate your beneficiaries you should complete the Beneficiaries Form or log into your account in the Member Centre and provide the details on line.
+To nominate your beneficiaries you should complete the My Beneficiaries form or log into your account in the Member Centre and provide the details on line.

 Please note that if you want to make a binding nomination, you must complete the form (you cannot make a binding nomination through the Member Centre).
 You must complete the form and sign it in the presence of two witnesses (who must be at least 18 years old and not a beneficiary), and return it to the Administrator.
 If your nomination is valid it is binding for three years, so you must remember to keep your nomination up-to-date.

 The information provided above is a summary only.
-You should refer to the PDS and Super Guide for more information regarding nominating your beneficiaries.
+You should refer to the PDS and Additional Information guide for more information regarding nominating your beneficiaries.
 Your death and disablement benefits will be reduced by any amount of insurance that the Trustee is unable to arrange or claim.